Are you up for a challenge of edu-gaming?

-Topics: Mathematics, Science, STEM, Gender Equality, Social Justice, Peace, Sustainability, Health, Bullying, Psychology, Physics, Space, LGBT Rights, Global Diversity, Culture, Chemistry, Empowerment, Environment, Recycling
+Topics: Mathematics, Science, STEM, Gender Equality, Social Justice, Peace, Sustainability, Health, Bullying, Psychology, Physics, Space, LGBT Rights, Global Diversity, Culture, Chemistry, Physics, Empowerment, Environment, Recycling

 Play as a museum intern tasked to design a museum to empower girls in STEM, Science and Technology, Engineering and Math.
 Interact with beautiful vector art and design.